 NEMA Device Safety Features

 Many NEMA devices come with additional safety features to protect against electrical fires or power surges that could damage electronic products.
 A ground fault circuit interrupter, for instance, will automatically disconnect the circuit if the difference between the outgoing power is 6 milliamperes greater than the current returning to the device on the neutral conductor.

 Another important safety feature on many new residential NEMA makes electrical outlets safer for children.
-A child may try to jam a foreign object into an electrical outlet, which could in turn lead to significant injury.
-With tamper-resistant receptacle, a spring loaded cover keeps foreign objects from entering through the front of the receptacle.
+A child may try to jam a foreign object into an electrical outlet, which could lead to significant injury.
+With a tamper-resistant receptacle, a spring loaded cover keeps foreign objects from entering through the front of the receptacle.
 Although this small feature adds very little cost to a device, it can make a big difference in many homes.
 Many NEMA 5 15 power cords are weather resistant because they are used outdoors or in damp areas.